Skip to content

 It's the interaction of four things, all happening in and around one tiny structure: the pilosebaceous follicle.

 Whitehead, blackhead, papule, pustule, cyst: all the same process at different depths and stages.
+The types of acne guide explains those names without turning them into panic labels.
 If the bumps are small, closed, and slow, the closed comedones guide walks through that specific pattern.
 If inflammation leaves red marks, brown marks, or texture behind, the acne scars and post-acne marks guide separates what skincare can fade from what usually needs professional treatment.

 What actually works

-The published consensus (Williams 2012, Zaenglein 2016) lines up with what I see clinically: the boring routine wins.
+The published consensus (Williams 2012, Reynolds 2024) still lines up with what I see clinically: the boring routine wins.
 A gentle cleanser.
-A keratolytic (salicylic acid).
+A treatment active, often a keratolytic like salicylic acid for clogged pores.
+The clogged-pore routine guide is the focused version of that plan.
 A barrier-supporting moisturiser.
 SPF every morning.
 Patience.

-You can layer in additional actives (retinoids for stubborn texture, niacinamide for sebum and post-inflammatory pigmentation, benzoyl peroxide for inflamed papules), but the foundation is unsexy and unchanging.
+You can layer in additional actives - topical retinoids for stubborn texture, niacinamide for oiliness and post-inflammatory pigmentation support, benzoyl peroxide for inflamed papules, sulfur or tea tree oil for selected mild-acne formulas - but the foundation is unsexy and unchanging.

-Food can matter too, especially high-glycaemic patterns and dairy for some people.
+Food can matter too, especially high-glycaemic patterns.
+Dairy evidence is more mixed and appears to matter more for some groups than others.
 Use the nutrition guides as calm experiments, not as a reason to become afraid of eating.
+Skip harsher shortcuts such as apple cider vinegar for acne; irritation is not a treatment plan.

 A simple routine to start